-The time/histogram measurement group is used to analyze time-domain data.
+Use the time/histogram measurement group to analyze time domain data.
 A histogram of the time data vs. signal amplitude is provided for accurate time domain signal characterization.
 Statistical analysis capabilities include both probability density function (PDF) and cumulative density function (CDF).
-The sample rate, number of samples, and number of bins can all be adjusted.
+The sample rate, number of samples and number of bins can all be adjusted.